TJ Friedl Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, led by TJ Friedl (.189 on-base percentage in past 10 games), battle the Arizona Diamondbacks at Great American Ball Park, Saturday at 4:10 PM ET.
+TJ Friedl -- .171 average over his past 10 games -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Jose Ruiz on the mound, on July 23 at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Diamondbacks.
+In his last game, he collected two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Diamondbacks.

 TJ Friedl Game Info & Props vs. the Diamondbacks